How to Pack Books When Moving

 Donate to a nonprofit organization

 - The final option is to donate your books to a nonprofit organization.
-This could be somewhere like Goodwill, or possibly your local women’s shelter.
+This could be somewhere like Goodwill, a senior-living facility, or possibly your local women’s shelter.
 This is a simple way to give back to your community, and you can get a small tax write-off for your donation.

 2. Sort and Separate your Books